 The Trustee is responsible for investment governance.
-This includes ensuring that the default strategy is designed and implemented in the interests of members.
+This includes deciding on the aims, objectives and policies for the default arrangement (the "default strategy"), and ensuring that the default strategy is in the interests of members.

-We have chosen the 'lifestyle cash target' strategy as the default strategy.
-Details of the investment strategy and investment objectives of the default strategy are recorded in a document called the Statement of Investment Principles ("SIP").
+We have chosen 'lifestyle cash target' as the default arrangement.
+Details of the default strategy are recorded in a document called the Statement of Investment Principles ("SIP").
 This document is available on the Trustee website to members or upon request.
-A copy of the SIP, including the part relating to the default strategy, is attached as appendix 1 to this statement.
+A copy of the SIP, including the part relating to the default strategy, is attached as Appendix 1 to this statement.